hyperrhiz/jekyll-journal/README.md

 - I used bio info from astronauts as an example.
 Because astronauts are amazing and should be in everything.

+- these data are also used to generate individual citations for each page.
+Still working on getting a selective "role" working (eg "edited by" or "curated by" since there is a case problem if the author appears in more than one place in the same issue.)
 ## Going live

 The "current issue" link is designated in _config.yml on line 51 - so every time you publish a new issue, you'll need to make sure the folder name is correct on line 51.